MasiSoleymani/SQL_World_Bank_FinancialAnalysis/README.md

-This project uses SQL to explore and analyze loan disbursement data from the **International Development Association (IDA)**.
+This project uses SQL to explore and analyze loan disbursement data from the International Development Association (IDA).

-## Key Insights Extracted
+The analysis includes:
-- View of the entire dataset.
+	•	Viewing the entire dataset
-- Transaction volume per country.
+	•	Counting transactions per country
-- Countries with the highest and lowest loan frequencies.
+	•	Identifying countries with the highest and lowest loan frequencies
-- In-depth focus on **India**:
-  - Top borrowing entities
+	•	Analyzing India’s:
+	•	Key borrowers
-  - Credit status breakdown
+	•	Credit status distribution
-  - Number of loans by credit type
-  - Total disbursed loan amount
+	•	Total disbursed amount
-  - Most expensive project
+	•	Most expensive project
-  - Borrower activity by project count
+	•	Borrower frequency by project count
-## Purpose
-These SQL queries help reveal trends in international credit distribution and identify key players and financial behaviors by region — with special attention to India.

----

-**Tools Used**: SQL
-**Source Table**: `IDA_Data.ida_new`
+The queries help uncover regional trends and credit patterns in global loan allocations, with a focused lens on India.